• Skip to primary navigation

 Beet pizza is eye-catching and delicious.
 The vegan pizza crust recipe is bright purple from the addition of beets (you can't taste them).
 Plus, it uses the entire beetroot - from root to leaf - in the pizza, beet leaf pesto and toppings. #veganpizza #beetpizza #beetleaves

-This vibrant beet pizza is eye-catching and delicious.
-The vegan pizza crust recipe is bright purple from the addition of beets (you can't taste them).
+This vibrant Beet Pizza is eye-catching and delicious!
+The pizza crust recipe is bright purple from the addition of beets (you can't taste them).
 Plus, it uses the entire beetroot - from root to leaf - in the pizza, beet leaf pesto and toppings.

 A slice of pizza sitting on top of a wooden cutting board.